Strategic workforce planning: myth, magic or must do?

 This roadmap is invaluable, enabling HR and the business to align the organization to deliver the business strategy.
 It also assists HR to refine its operational processes (talent, diversity, recruitment, performance and reward) to ensure the required people plan is achieved.

 Download our 68 page research report for actionable insights on strategic workforce analytics and planning.

-A strategic workforce plan includes a high-level ‘to-be’ organisation for a specific point in the future, and a plan on how to transition to that.
-It combines the roles structure, the positions scale, the work to be done and the competencies required, as well as highlighting the main changes from the existing organisation.
+A strategic workforce plan includes a high-level ‘to-be’ organization for a specific point in the future, and a plan on how to transition to that.
+It combines the roles structure, the positions scale, the work to be done and the competencies required, as well as highlighting the main changes from the existing organization.

-But extrapolating into the future is fundamentally different to organisation redesign.
+But extrapolating into the future is fundamentally different to organization redesign.

 While the approach is similar, strategic workforce planning is position rather than people based, and it works to a wider time-frame, with a longer transition plan that may have intermediate stages.

 Organization design should focus on constraints, risks and anomalies in the current talent pool in refining or redesigning the operating model.
 It is a full FTE design, where all the numbers add up.